 Skip to main content

 You want proof that Noēsis is actually recording how your agent thinks.
-This quickstart runs a minimal agent once, shows where the episode lands on disk, and reads the timeline so you see observe → plan → act → reflect in a few lines of code.
+This quickstart runs a minimal agent once, shows where the episode lands on disk, and reads the timeline so you see observe → interpret → plan → act → reflect in a few lines of code.
+Why this matters (the “wow”): after one run you get a sealed evidence bundle you can diff, audit, and gate in CI.

 Learning path: